asteroid3948/Asteroid-Npc-s/README.md

 * `hologram_l2` (string): Text for the second line of the hologram.
 * `hologram_combined` (boolean): Flag determining if the lines are merged on a single entity using a newline escape (`\n`) or split across two separate entities at stacked offsets.
 * `behavior_type` (integer): `0` for fixed facing angle, `1` for active player tracking.
+* `lock_straight` (boolean): Flag determining if the NPC rotation should snap to the nearest cardinal direction (North, East, South, West).
 * `interact_action` (string): Command line string executed when a player interacts with the NPC.
 * `punch_action` (string): Command line string executed when a player punches the NPC.